Hire an Advanced Robo-Advisor to Trade SPGI on Your Behalf.

 Robo investing really means that a computer program is tasked to monitor and trade stocks based on your carefully crafted strategy.

 Robo investing simplifies stock investing by processing and organizing stocks for the purpose of trading.

 Once your strategy is set up, all you need to do is start your simulation.
-The Robo-Advisor then executes your strategy by finding and trading stocks that meet specific requirements.
+The Robo-Trader then executes your strategy by finding and trading stocks that meet specific requirements.

 Because you can test and improve your strategy over time, the AI empowers you to find the appropriate strategy without risking your capital.

 Time is your ally when it comes down to AI investing.
 Take your time to refine your simulation and learn about the capabilities of the technology.
 Patterns will reveal themselves and empower you to develop your real potential.

 Smart Auto-Trading is one of the first Robo-Trader to take advantage of Government grade listening technology, Artificial Intelligence, social media and market data natively.

 You can test Smart Auto-Trading in simulation mode, risk free, Stock Circles today.